Any "no go" zones which are inherently dangerous for visitors?

 thanks, but was looking for something more specific.
 And I don't mean go-go bars serving shockingly expensive beers.

 Any recent visitors got tales to tell?
 Did you walk down any sois which made you feel uneasy?
-Did locals tell you 'don't go there" because of criminal elements etc. What about women's safety? about 7 years ago
+Did locals tell you 'don't go there" because of criminal elements etc. What about women's safety? over 10 years ago

 Well occasionally there are political protests and demonstraions in Bangkok.
 As in any country or City it's best to avoid anywhere that unrest is happening (the recent violence in Bangkok only affected a small area of the city but in this area it was quite dangerous).

-Otherwise Bangkok seems to be relatively safe compared to other big cities and as long as you keep watching the news and use good common sense you should be just fine. about 7 years ago
+Otherwise Bangkok seems to be relatively safe compared to other big cities and as long as you keep watching the news and use good common sense you should be just fine. over 10 years ago

 Thailand has a really good press agent - the government.
 The violence that exists doesn't often make it to the English language press.
 But, read Thai Rath, or other local newspapers, and one will get a different picture.
 Thailand's murder rates is actually almost double that of scary old USA's!